JasmineRimani/HIST-from-SysML-to-HDDL/Readme.md

 ## Status
 The code is still under development.
 We try to polish it, test it and add modules as we encounter new challenges in the domain of autonomous systems.
-  - The master has a stable version of the code
-  - The "new_development_path" branch has an "under development" version that is cleaner, code-wise, and that can manage uml's "buffer nodes".
+  - The "NewDevelopmentPath" branch is a cleaner version of the "PreviousVersion", code-wise, and that can manage uml's "buffer nodes" in SysML:
       - The domain definition is stable and shows better performance than the previous version.
+It still needs to be re-validated.
-       - The problem definition is under development.
+      - The problem definition is stable.
+It encodes objects and initial conditions for a specific scenario derived from the MBSE model.

 ## What are we implementing
 This code extracts from a model in Papyrus (https://www.eclipse.org/papyrus/) the information to automatically generate an HDDL domain file.